 die-cast aluminium and extrusions with polyurethane painting

-aluminium sheet with polyurethane painting, porcelain stoneware, wooden slats or enamelled lava stone on aluminium top
+aluminium sheet with polyurethane painting, porcelain stoneware or enamelled lava stone on aluminium top

 Waterproof cover cloth